 I call the “new tolerance” The Millennial Muzzle.
 Those who are in bed with the world use the “tolerance” card to gag Millennial Jesus-followers.
 And regrettably, some have fallen prey to the pressure instead of standing their ground for the Lord’s sake.

 Be careful here.
 Standing your ground doesn’t mean being combative or belligerent.

-I hasten to point out that if you’re someone who is obnoxious, nasty, and vindictive in an effort to “protect the truth,” then you’re showing people what you believe God is really like . . . retributive, touchy, defensive, slashy-burny, demanding of theological precision.
+I hasten to point out that if you’re someone who is obnoxious, nasty, and vindictive in an effort to “protect the truth,” then you’re showing people what you believe God is really like: retributive, touchy, defensive, slashy-burny, and demanding of theological precision.